GCEL/ACM_GPP_ET/README.md

-# The Aggregated Canopy Model
+# The Aggregated Canopy Model for Gross Primary Productivity and Evapotranspiration

-The aggregated canopy model (ACM) is a simple model of canopy photosynthesis.
-The model is developed via calibration of simple response functions to predictions of total daily GPP from the SPA model.
+The ACM-GPP-ET is a simple model of canopy photosynthesis.
+The model is developed via calibration of simple response functions to predictions of total daily GPP and evapotranspiration from the SPA model.